Araxeus/custom-electron-prompt/README.md

 This repository is a fork from [custom-electron-prompt](https://github.com/Araxeus/custom-electron-prompt)

 Originally 5 types are available: Input / Keybind / Counter / Select / MultiInput

-I've added: Textarea

-There is also an option for a button with user-defined `onclick` function.
+I've added 'Textarea' type for a multiple lines text field

 ## Example of a Simple Prompt from Input Type